jbanday808/Terraform-Full-Course-Aws/lessons/day05/README.md

 terraform plan
 ```

-## 📤 Understanding Output Variables in Detail
+## 📤 Output Variables in Detail

 ### What are Output Variables?
-Output variables are like **function return values** - they display important information after Terraform creates your infrastructure.
+They help you quickly see important information after Terraform finishes a deployment.

 ### Basic Output Variable Structure
 ```hcl